-To celebrate, there will be no piano lessons – although that’s because I’m not feeling well 😦
+To celebrate, there will be no piano lessons – although that’s due to being a Sunday this year.

 .
 1736 ~ Giovanni Battista Pergolesi died.
 He was an Italian composer, violinist and organist.

 .
 1894 ~ Jules Massenet’s opera “Thaïs” premiered in Paris

 .
 1905 ~ Nadia Boulanger made her public concert debut at the piano.

 .
 1935 ~ Theresa Berganza, Spanish mezzo-soprano